lf-edge/ekuiper/docs/en_US/operation/migration.md

 ## Breaking Changes

+### Checkpoint format in v2.5

+eKuiper v2.5 writes checkpoint state in a versioned snapshot format.
+It can restore checkpoints written by earlier releases, but v2.4 and earlier cannot restore a checkpoint after v2.5 has successfully replaced it.

+Before upgrading, back up the data directory if rollback must preserve rule progress.
+To roll back after v2.5 has written a checkpoint, restore that backup, or delete and recreate the affected rule so that it starts from the source position configured for a new rule.

+Custom rewindable sources must also return a gob-serializable offset from `GetOffset`.
+The offset must represent the tuple most recently accepted by the ingest callback and remain unchanged until that callback returns.
+If `GetOffset` returns an error, eKuiper rejects checkpoints until a later ingest callback obtains a valid offset.

 ### SQLite Database Format

 eKuiper 2.x uses a different storage format for streams and tables in the SQLite database (`sqliteKV.db`).
 This means: